kaiachain/kaia/kaiax/gov/headergov/README.md

   {"jsonrpc":"2.0","id":1,"method":"governance_vote","params":[
     "governance.unitprice",
     100
-  ]}' | jq
+  ]}' | jq '.result'
-=> "(kaiax) Your vote is prepared.
+"(kaiax) Your vote is prepared.
 It will be put into the block header or applied when your node generates a block as a proposer.
 Note that your vote may be duplicate."
 ```

 ### governance_idxCache